Rique14/MzansiRecipes/README.md

  - **Authentication**: Securely managing user accounts, including login and registration, with encrypted passwords.
  - **Cloud Firestore**: Storing user-generated data such as saved recipes, user profiles and community contributions.
 ​
  ### 3.2.
-The MealDB API
+The MealDB API Integration
- For recipe content, the app is connected to **The MealDB**, a comprehensive database of recipes from around the world, accessed via RapidAPI.
-This allows users to discover a vast collection of dishes and cooking instructions.
+The application sources its recipe content by connecting to The MealDB, a public REST API with a comprehensive database of dishes.
+This integration is essential for providing users with a vast and varied collection of recipes.
+We use the Retrofit library to manage all network requests, enabling the app to search, filter and retrieve detailed recipe information.
+To ensure a smooth user experience and provide offline access, the RecipeRepository class caches the data fetched from the API into a local Room database.
+This strategy improves performance by reducing network calls and allows the app to remain functional even without an internet connection.

  ## 4. Design Considerations
  The app is built with a focus on a clean, intuitive, and user-friendly interface.
 Key design principles include: